-Susan V. Kratz, OTR and Ruthanne Rosser, PT, have dedicated a combined 20 years of clinical training in Advanced levels of Craniosacral therapy into the treatment plan.
-They also provide basic Lymphatic Drainage to promote and support gentle chelation, detoxification, and metabolic function.
+Susan V. Kratz, OTR, CST-D, has dedicated 30 years of clinical training in advanced levels of CranioSacral Therapy.
+She also provides basic Lymphatic Drainage to promote and support gentle chelation, detoxification, and metabolic function.
 Susan is a staff member of the Upledger Institute qualified to teach the ShareCare course of CranioSacral Therapy to family members.

 For information on each topic below, click the item, or simply scroll down the page.

 - How is CranioSacral Therapy Performed?

 • Some Learning Problems